Madrok/node-zmcontrol/README.md

 # node-zmcontrol
-Replacement zmcontrol for zoneminder written in javascript
+A replacement for the zmcontrol.pl file in zoneminder designed to work well with onvif cameras through the [node-onvif-camserver](https://github.com/Madrok/node-onvif-camserver)